Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 You can cancel a subscription by canceling the corresponding order line of an order.
 The subscription will be canceled before the next billing cycle using Stripe's `cancel_at_period_end` parameter.

+## Refunding subscriptions

+By default, you can only refund subscriptions BEFORE any recurring charges have been made, so after the initial payment intent and before the first billing cycle.
+After the first billing occured, refunding will throw an error.

+When a subscription order line has a quantity higher than 1, and only 1 of multiple subscriptions should be refunded, the plugin throws an error.
+This is because there is no way of knowing which subscription to refund cancel.

 # Advanced features

 Features you can use, but don't have to!